Canop/dysk/website/src/install.md

     cargo install --locked dysk

-!!!
-Note
+**Note:**
 If there's a compilation error, it most often means either that you're missing some compilation dependency (on ubuntu/debian try `sudo apt install build-essential`) or that you have an old version of the compiler, and you should update it (for example with `rustup update`).

 # From source